RushiBhatt007/ece209as_project/docs/report.md

 * **Median imputation** - Filling the missing data with median of the values in the window.

 ### 3.2.2 BRITS
+BRITS is a Bidirectional Recurrent Imputation for Time Series.
+It learns the missing values in a bidirectional recurrent dynamical system, and the implementation is as shown in the figure below.The imputed values are treated as variables of RNN graph and can be effectively updated during backpropagation.
+However, it still has some limitations mainly due to compounding errors which exist in RNN-based models.

 ### 3.2.3 SAITS
+SAITS is Self-Attention-based Imputation for Time Series.Trained by a joint-optimization approach, SAITS learns missing values from a weighted combination of two diagonally-masked self-attention (DMSA) blocks.
+DMSA explicitly captures both the temporal dependencies and feature correlations between time steps, which improves imputation accuracy and training speed.
+Meanwhile, the weighted combination design enables SAITS to dynamically assign weights to the learned representations from two DMSA blocks according to the attention map and the missingness information.
+The model block diagram and training cyle is as shown in the figures below.

 ## 3.3 Classification Models

+For the downstream classification task, we are using a CNN-based, unlike the RNN-based one, which both BRITS and SAITS are using.
+We chose this because we observed that RNNs take a very long time for training on our HAR datasets.
+For instance, our CNN-based classifier took about 15 sec/ epoch, whereas their proposed RNN classifier took upwards of 8-9 minutes/ epoch.
+The figure below shows the pipeline of our approach.

 # 4. Evaluation and Results